pawissanutt/oaas-rs/control-plane/oprc-crm/README.md

 * TemplateManager – selects one template (Dev / Edge / k8s_deployment).
 Knative is optional and only registered when the cluster exposes the `serving.knative.dev` API group and the knative feature is enabled.
 * Analyzer – optional Prometheus Operator backed metrics ingestion for recommendations.
 * ODGM integrator – generates collection CreateCollectionRequest JSON (serialized) for env var `ODGM_COLLECTION`.
-* DeploymentRecordBuilder – single place that converts gRPC `DeploymentUnit` into the CRD `DeploymentRecord` (maps functions, ODGM config, and NFR fields).
-See `src/grpc/builders/deployment_record.rs`.
+* ClassRuntimeBuilder – single place that converts gRPC `DeploymentUnit` into the CRD `ClassRuntime` (maps functions, ODGM config, and NFR fields).
+See `src/grpc/builders/class_runtime.rs`.

 ---